SUNET/simone/README.md

 ### Inspect the Feed Database

-The Feed dagabase is stored in Apache Derby.
-Use driver `org.apache.derby.jdbc.ClientDriver` the jar (derbyclient.jar) is included in the standard Java JRE.
-Nnote that you also must expose port `1527` in the docker run command.
+Feed information is stored in a Apache Derby database.
+Use driver `org.apache.derby.jdbc.ClientDriver` the jar (derbyclient.jar) is included in the standard Java JRE installation.
+Note that you also must expose port `1527` in the docker run command.

 URL
 : jdbc:derby://localhost:1527/feed